 Too many people have a “defense” mindset when it comes to making changes in their life.
 They play it safe, wait for things to come to them, and the reality is, they don’t get “lucky” because they’re not putting themselves out there enough and forcing luck to come their way.

-You’ll need to withstand criticism
+#2: You learn to withstand criticism

 These days, the concept of starting an online business or brand isn’t quite as taboo as it was a decade ago.
 We’ve all seen stories of regular people becoming YouTube or Instagram famous, or normal people making it online.